dalawren/Args/README.md

 A C++11 API that makes it simple to parse command line arguments and assign them to C++ variables.

-For example, to parse arguments for a Factorial program that takes one argument could be implemented with:
+For example, to parse arguments for a Factorial program that takes one argument:
 ```
 unsigned int n = (unsigned int)-1;
 bcArgs args[] = {